 Remember to weed (remove) the centers of letters.

 The transfer tape may also be called transfer sheet, transfer medium, transfer paper, etc. It is a sticky sheet that will stick to the face of the vinyl, allow you to lift the vinyl off its backing/carrier sheet, and transfer the vinyl to the intended project surface.

 Some transfer tape is clear, some have grids printed on them, and some are opaque like masking tape.
 Mine is the masking tape style.

-Cut a piece of transfer tape that is large enough to cover the vinyl and give you a little bit to hold on to.
+Cut a piece of transfer tape that is large enough to cover the vinyl plus a little extra for you to hold on to.